Play XML Entities

 Using this, you should be able to find conf/routes.
 Once you managed to retrieve this routes file, you should be able to access the secret URL.

-Tampering the session
+Tampering with the session

 Another important file for a Play application is the application.conf, this file contains the secret used to sign the session.
 This file is also available in the conf directory of the application.
 Once you have that file, you can easily sign your own session using the secret.